majwadc/majwadc/README.md

 I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
 My interest lies in 📜 open source, :cloud: cloud computing, 🚀 DevOps, :new: and automation :robot:.

 - 🌱 I am a 2022 graduate with a Bachelor of Science in Information Technology.
-- ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
+- ⚡ **Fun fact:** I am into Bird Keeping :bird: and love African Grey parrots.
+- :book: I am an avid reader and love reading non fictions, particularly Hitchens :heart:
 - 💬 Talk to me about Formula 1 :racing_car:, MotoGP, Anime, Movies 🎥 and League Of Legend 🎮